HMS Impregnable (1810): Career

-During the Napoleonic Wars, she was used as the flagship of the Admiral the Duke of Clarence (later King William IV).
-She took part in the bombardment of Algiers in 1816 under the command of Admiral David Milne where she was second in the order of battle.
+In July 1816, Captain Edward Brace took command of Impregnable That same month, Impregnable was prepared to deploy to the Barbary coast.
+(Note: 'The Impregnable, Superb, and Belzebub bomb, are equipping at Plymouth, where the greatest bustle prevails to procure from the different departments large quantities of ordnance stores, additional boats, cables, and anchors... every exertion is making to get them ready by the 10th...
+The Impregnable is to have 18-pounders on her upper deck instead of her 12-pounders, which are ordered on shore.')
+On 25 July 1816, Impregnable departed Plymouth as a part of a fleet comprising 19 vessels.
+Rear-Admiral David Milne embarked, to join the expedition, as second in command.
+Impregnable participated in the Bombardment of Algiers on 27 August 1816, where she was second in the order of battle.
 In the attack on Algiers, Impregnable, isolated from the other ships was a large and tempting target, attracting attention from the Algerian gunners who raked her fore and aft, she was severely damaged.
 268 shots hit the hull, the main mast was damaged in 15 places.
 Impregnable lost Mr. John Hawkins, midshipman, 37 seamen, 10 marines and 2 boys killed and Mr. G. N. Wesley, Mr. Henry Quinn, 111 seamen, 21 marines, 9 sappers and miners and 17 boys wounded.

+On 22 October 1816, James Nash resumed command from Brace, having previously been appointed on 8 December 1815.
 The Impregnable saw little further action, apart from a short commission in the Mediterranean, and in 1819 she was placed in the Reserve Fleet at Devonport.
 From May 1839 to October 1841 she had relieved as the Commander-in-Chief's flagship moored at the entrance to the Hamoaze.
 She then saw service again in the Mediterranean until May 1843, when she was once again laid up with the reserve fleet at Devonport.